Welcome to today's edition of the Rush 24-7 podcast.

 There isn't a gun control law that you could write that would stop Mateen from doing what he did.

-If you banned every gun from inside the continental United States, you would not stop Mateen from doing what he did, because there's always going to be a black market of them.
+You couldn't, if you banned every gun from inside the continental United States, you would not stop Mateen from doing what he did, because there's always going to be a black market of them.

-There's always going to be criminal element that is going to have what the law says you can't have.
+There's always going to be a criminal element that is going to have what the law says you can't have.

 There is always going to be a criminal element doing what the law says you can't do.